Home » Walt Disney World » Vacation Planning » Walt Disney World for Introverts

 As a part of your research, you might come across typically busy times of year, like Christmas and Easter, or when popular special events occur, like Marathon weekend, so you can try to plan around those times.
 Similarly, knowing the park hours can help you identify which parks and times of day might be the least crowded.

 Planning can also give you more of a sense of control over your day.
-Getting Genie+ reservations as close to each other as possible, or for attractions with particularly long waits, or whatever other criteria that would be helpful.
+Getting Lightning Lane reservations as close to each other as possible, or for attractions with particularly long waits, or whatever other criteria that would be helpful.
 Having breaks set for you to get away from crowds or rest can help maintain your energy for your trip as a whole.

 One last benefit to having a plan is that if you know what you are doing and how to do it, you don’t have to talk to as many people.
 Energy is finite, so anything you can do to save some is a bonus.